pere000/Drakkar/README.md

    sudo docker run -d --name drakkar0 perevictor/alpinedrakkar-php-bash_commands0
 3. * Copy to your host the tar and read the original Dockerfile and Tutorial: sudo docker cp drakkar0:/etc/Dockerfile.tar.gz .
-4. * To get started, clone the repository and follow the setup instructions to run the app locally.
-After cloning the 'Drakkar' repository or downloading the tar.gz (https://github.com/pere000/Drakkar/tree/main), decompress the drakkarOceans.tar.gz file to obtain the 'www' folder.
-Place this folder in your desired location to run the application, and navigate to it using your command line interface.
+4. * To ge started, decompress the Dockerfile.tar.gz and follow the instructions in the tutorial.txt

-Inside the 'www' folder, execute the necessary commands to ensure your server (whether using PHP built-in or the Docker image) recognizes and hosts the application's folders and files.

-		~ Docker users: sudo docker run --name runtest1 -dp 8080:80 -v "$(pwd)":/var/www perevictor/alpinedrakkar-php-bash_commands0

-		~ PHP built-in users: php -S localhost:8080 .

-Access the domain through http://localhost:8080/index.html

 # Disclaimer: